 Immediately after hurricane Irma struck, UNICEF supported the government of Sint Maarten to assess the situation of children on the island.
 UNICEF is helping the Government to be better prepared for future disasters by making schools safer.
 We strengthen the capacities in the education and child protection sectors to provide quality services for children by providing training, support and materials.

-sports is an effective way to process unpleasant experiences
+Playing sports is an effective way to process unpleasant experiences

 We started a special sports program with the Royal Dutch Football Association (KNVB) for children and young people on the island.
 25 local coaches were trained to become a WorldCoach and integrate life-skills in the training practice.
 In addition to having fun, physical exercise and interacting with peers, the children and young people learn about communicating with others, standing up for themselves, and dealing with loss and other emotions that occur on the field but also in real life.

 The program is carried out in collaboration with the Sint Maarten Football Federation and in coordination with the Ministry of Education, Culture, Youth and Sport of the Government of Sint Maarten and the National Sport Institute.
 By July, 650 children participated in the program.

 New materials like these tennisrackets are provided to children

 UNICEF Netherlands provided new materials to fifteen after-school programmes and seven daycare centres that lost their assets due to the hurricane.
 The items were purchased based on a list of necessary items provided by the institution and included creative materials, sports equipment, educational games, reading books, furniture, office supplies and playground equipment and improved the quality of services.